Far Cry New Dawn: Sales

 In Japan, 26,285 physical units were sold during its launch week.
-It was the best-selling retail game in the UK in its week of release according to Chart-Track, though its sales were significantly lower than Far Cry 5 and spin-off Far Cry Primal.
+It was the best-selling retail game in the UK in its week of release according to Chart-Track, though its sales were significantly lower than Far Cry 5 and the previous spin-off in the series, Far Cry Primal.
 It was the second best-selling retail game in Switzerland during its week of release.

 Awards

 The game was nominated for the Tin Pan Alley Award for Best Music in a Game at the New York Game Awards, and for "Original Dramatic Score, Franchise" and "Performance in a Drama, Lead" with Cara Ricketts at the NAVGTR Awards.